-If you’re unfamiliar with our harvest and sales schedule you may find the following information helpful because we do things a little differently at our farm.
+If you’re unfamiliar with our harvest and sales schedule you may find the following information helpful.

-We grow very early spring crops which we sell for the months of April and May.
-Once those crops are finished we take a short break, catch our breath and get our farm ready for all our summer crops.
-We then return to the market in early or mid July with all that fantastic summer produce which includes tomatoes, cherry tomatoes, peppers, cucumbers, zucchini, garlic, onions, Swiss chard, pickling cukes, herbs, beans and plums.
+We grow spring crops such as lettuce, rhubarb, arugula, kale and Swiss chard which we sell for the month of May.
+Once those crops are finished we take a short break, catch our breath and get our farm ready for our busy summer season.
+We then return to the market in late June or early July with all that fantastic summer produce which includes tomatoes, cherry tomatoes, peppers, cucumbers, zucchini, garlic, onions, Swiss chard, pickling cukes, herbs, beans and plums.
 Often we will also have summer and fall crops of greens such as kale and spinach as well.

 Follow our Facebook and Instagram page @fireflyfarmbc and the Kelowna Farmers & Crafters Market for the most up to date information.
 Market Website

 We sell our produce directly to the consumer at the Kelowna Farmers and Crafters Market which runs from April through till the end of October.